NIKHCODE/climate-signal-lab/_posts/2026-06-03-article4-what-drives-emissions.md

 **How to read this chart:**

-Countries at the top (Ethiopia, Kenya, Bangladesh) have the lowest emissions.
+Countries at the bottom (Ethiopia, Kenya, Bangladesh) have the lowest emissions.
 Their bars are almost entirely on the negative side, meaning GDP is pulling their predictions down strongly.
 They are poor, so they emit little.

-Countries at the bottom (UAE, Australia, USA, Canada) have the highest emissions.
+Countries on the top (UAE, Australia, USA, Canada) have the highest emissions.
 Their bars extend far into the positive side, with GDP being the dominant orange bar pushing emissions up.

 The green bars (renewables) are visible as negative contributions for countries like Norway, Sweden, Brazil, and Denmark.
 These are the countries where investment in clean energy is actually measurably reducing emissions relative to what their wealth level would predict.